MAX - its not for everyone!

 How long from order to delivery?

-Generally a standard machine will take from four to six working weeks
+As a guide, a standard machine will take from four to six working

 Designed and made in New Zealand, the MAX is a fully seated